Angie0304/Machine_Learning/scaling_impact_regression/README.md

 # Feature Scaling Impact on Regression Models

 This module analyzes the impact of feature scaling techniques on regression models, comparing model performance before and after applying scaling methods.
-It evaluates how scaling affects prediction accuracy and model behavior using different regression configurations.

 ## Module Structure